Farama-Foundation/PettingZoo/README.md

 `env.close()`: Closes the rendering window.

-`env.step(actions, observe=True)`: Has the selected agent take a turn, and selects the next agent.
+`env.step(action, observe=True)`: Has the selected agent take a turn, and selects the next agent.
 If `observe=True`,  `observation, reward, done, info` are returned for the selected agent.
 Control then shifts to next agent.
 In environments that support it, use `actions=None` to step through parts of the environment if desired.

 ## Observation Wrapper